 Now we’re not trying to cause a bureaucratic nightmare for you.
 But just reaching out to understand other departmental goals can be the most efficient way to ensure the tool is integrated in the most valuable way possible.
 Even a few useful tracking events can make a world of difference.

-Integrating Your App Tools
+Integrating Your Mobile App Tools

 Once we’ve established the goals, we need to think about how the tool will integrate with your existing information architecture.